jump-dev/Gurobi.jl/README.md

 When using this package via other packages such as [JuMP.jl](https://github.com/jump-dev/JuMP.jl), the default behavior is to obtain a new Gurobi license token every time a model is created.
-If you are using Gurobi in a setting where the number of concurrent Gurobi uses is limited (e.g. ["Single-Use" or "Floating-Use" licenses](http://www.gurobi.com/products/licensing-pricing/licensing-overview)), you might instead prefer to obtain a single license token that is shared by all models that your program solves.
+If you are using Gurobi in a setting where the number of concurrent Gurobi uses is limited (for example, ["Single-Use" or "Floating-Use" licenses](http://www.gurobi.com/products/licensing-pricing/licensing-overview)), you might instead prefer to obtain a single license token that is shared by all models that your program solves.
 You can do this by passing a Gurobi Environment object as the first parameter to `Gurobi.Optimizer`.
 For example, the follow